haleanana/our-recipe/README.md

 Status: I would like to implement a feature wher users are able to upload a file rather than a URL.
 I would also like to set a size for uniformity.
 Due to the complexity of this feature, this bugs remains for now.

+**Note: "Add recipe" button is designed to be overlapping the Jumbotron border on certain screen sizes and not on other screen sizes**

 [**back to top**](#table-of-contents)

 ## Deployment ##